CDCgov/data-exchange-upload/upload-server/readme.md

 ```

 > [!WARNING]
-> The default `CSRF_TOKEN` is for development purposes only.
-You should replace this with a new string, you can generate a 32 byte string [here](https://generate-random.org/encryption-key-generator?count=1&bytes=32&cipher=aes-256-cbc&string=&password=)
+> The default `CSRF_TOKEN` is for development purposes only and should be replaced with a new string; generate a 32 byte string [here](https://generate-random.org/encryption-key-generator?count=1&bytes=32&cipher=aes-256-cbc&string=&password=)

 ### Configuring Distributed File Locking with Redis

-When you want to scale this service horizontally, you'll need to use a distributed file locking mechanism to prevent upload corruption.
-You can read more about the limitations of Tus's support for concurrent requests [here](https://tus.github.io/tusd/advanced-topics/locks/).
-This service comes with a Redis implementation of a distributed file lock out of the box.
-All you need is a Redis instance that is accessible from the servers you will deploy this service to.
+To scale this service horizontally, utilization of a distributed file locking mechanism to prevent upload corruption is needed.
+More information about the limitations of Tus' support for concurrent requests [here](https://tus.github.io/tusd/advanced-topics/locks/).
+This service comes with a Redis implementation of a distributed file lock.
+All that is needed is a Redis instance that is accessible from the servers to which this service will be deployed.
 This is provided for you in the [docker-compose set up](#running-using-docker-compose).

-After the Redis instances is set up, set the following environment variable to enable the use of your Redis instance:
+After the Redis instances are set up, set the following environment variable to enable use:

 *upload-server/.env*: